AutomationIntelligenceSystems/WooCommerce-Laybuy/readme.txt

 5. Browse to Admin -> Wocommerce -> Settings -> Checkout -> Laybuy, here you can set your Laybuy Merchant details and choose to display the product price breakdown.
 The breakdown is displayed with Woocommerce's Product actions, there is a link in the Description to show you where these will display.

 == Changelog ==
-3.2.5 Breakdowns now reflect the WooCommerce Currency 3.2.4 Fixed a small php.5.x formating issue & removed the ssl message 3.2.2 Fixed a small issue with some sites where the laybuy pay token was being reused, added a simple currency selector to the Laybuy Gateway settings
+3.2.6 Added new Laybuy Branding and reviewed all currency output 3.2.5 Breakdowns now reflect the WooCommerce Currency 3.2.4 Fixed a small php.5.x formating issue & removed the ssl message 3.2.2 Fixed a small issue with some sites where the laybuy pay token was being reused, added a simple currency selector to the Laybuy Gateway settings